Karl-Heinz Florenz: Political career

 Florenz first became a Member of the European Parliament in the 1989 European elections.
 He has since been serving on the Committee on the Environment, Public Health and Food Safety.
 On 23 July 2004 he was elected committee's chairman, but later succeeded by Miroslav Ouzký on 1 February 2007 as part of a reshuffle.
-Today, he serves as the committee's shadow rapporteur on the circular economy.
+He served as the committee's shadow rapporteur on the circular economy.

 In addition to his work on the Committee on the Environment, Public Health and Food Safety, Florenz served as member of the Parliament's Temporary Committee on Climate Change between 2007 and 2009.
 He was also part of the European Parliament’s delegations to the 2007 United Nations Climate Change Conference in Bali; the 2008 United Nations Climate Change Conference in Poznań; the 2009 United Nations Climate Change Conference in Copenhagen; the 2013 United Nations Climate Change Conference in Warsaw; the 2014 United Nations Climate Change Conference in Lima; and the 2015 United Nations Climate Change Conference in Paris.

-Within the CDU, Florenz is a member of the party's leadership in the Rhein-Kreis Neuss region, alongside Hermann Gröhe and others.
+Within the CDU, Florenz was a member of the party's leadership in the Rhein-Kreis Neuss region, alongside Hermann Gröhe and others.

 In November 2017, Florenz announced that he would not stand in the 2019 European elections but instead resign from active politics by the end of the parliamentary term.